tomasbjerre/violation-comments-action/README.md

 This is a [GitHub action](https://docs.github.com/en/actions/creating-actions/about-custom-actions) that can decorate repository (pull requests and code scanning) with static code analysis.

 This might work for very simple use cases.
-Using the [command line tool](https://github.com/tomasbjerre/violation-comments-to-github-command-line) directly in a shell step ist probably best in most cases.
+Using the [command line tool](https://github.com/tomasbjerre/violations-command-line), in combination with `github/codeql-action/upload-sarif`, directly in a shell step ist probably best in most cases.
+See how that is done in [action.yml](/action.yml).

 It uses [Violations Command Line ](https://github.com/tomasbjerre/violations-command-line/tree/master).
 If you want a more advanced use case, perhaps you should use that command line tool in your action.